-QNB may be subject to increased capital requirements or standards due to new governmental or regulatory requirements and changes in perceived levels of adequate capitalisation, and may also need additional capital in the future due to worsening economic conditions from 1 January 2018 and thereby amended its requirements for calculating credit impairment, which had a transitional impact on the capital adequacy ratios of Qatari banks.
+QNB may be subject to increased capital requirements or standards due to new governmental or regulatory requirements and changes in perceived levels of adequate capitalisation, and may also need additional capital in the future due to worsening economic conditions

+Regulators in the markets in which the QNB Group operates have increased, and may in the future determine to increase, the capital requirements for the QNB Group's operations.
+For example, the QCB adopted IFRS 9 from 1 January 2018 and thereby amended its requirements for calculating credit impairment, which had a transitional impact on the capital adequacy ratios of Qatari banks.
 Various other regulatory regimes to which QNB and its associates are subject, such as Basel III, which are being, or are to be, implemented may affect capital adequacy ratios (and the level of capital required) applicable to financial institutions.
 QNB is categorised as a DSIB in Qatar and is required to hold an additional capital buffer as a consequence.
 For additional information regarding the QCB's Basel III requirements and QNB's procedures and controls implemented in respect of such requirements, please see "Risk Management and Compliance" and "Banking Industry and Regulation in Qatar".
 An increase in capital requirements may also arise due to market perception of adequate capitalisation levels and perceptions of rating agencies.
 QNB may also require additional capital in the future in the event that it experiences higher-than-expected increases in losses in QNB's operations or declines in asset quality resulting in higher-than-expected risk-weighted asset growth.